mrpawlll/DJango-Website/README.md

 Pyvenv <br>

 ## Sidenote
-db.sqlite3 is just a backup in-case dbexportfrom.pgsql's content is screwed up.

 File to be imported into PostgreSQL server is using dbexportfrom.pgsql

 ## Main modules implemented from Python:<br>